Swirrl/drafter/README.md

 For all of the above routes, you can supply additional k-v pairs (slug->str).
 The slug should start `meta-`. e.g.

 `PUT | POST /draft?graph=graph-uri&source-graph=GURI&meta-foo=bar`

-For `POST/draft/create`, it will add metadata to the state graph.

-For the rest, it will add metadata to the queue :meta (as URI->str) (available via `/queue/peek`)

 Dumps End Points
 ================